Leigan0/FT-cloud-tech-test/README.md

 To persist data I have decided to use mongoose / mongodb.
 No requirement for relational database, so no reason to use postgres - have some experience mongoose.

-Need to set up environment variable MONGOLAB_URI_TEST and mlab test database
+Need to set up environment variable MONGOLAB_URI_TEST / MONGOLAB URI and mlab test database

+I have attempted to isolate my tests as much as possible.
+Test suit saves to a test database which is cleared after test suite runs - may need to look at cleaning between each test when testing get methods ( if move onto this)

+Need add to cloud platform.